Scroll Down

 Either way, they’ve created a great model, one you might like to consider for your location.

 So, here we’ve given what we think are compelling reasons for creating a town or city-wide Beer Week.
 Then we look at Norwich, City of Ale, Britain’s original Beer Week.
-Lastly, with thanks to Phil Cutter and David Holliday, directors of the City of Ale, we give some tips for creating a great town or city Beer Week festival.
+Lastly, with thanks to Phil Cutter and David Holliday, directors of the City of Ale, we offer some tips for creating a great town- or city-wide Beer Week festival.

 The idea started in the pub over a pint.
 Of course it did.